These Are the Most Hated Retail Store Chains in America (Plus the Stores People Really Love)

 - RQ score: 69.73

-The prices are good, but Dollar General faces a lot of hate.
-The retailer added close to 1,300 stores in 2017, but multiple lawsuits don’t help its reputation.
+The retailer added close to 1,300 stores in 2017, but multiple lawsuits didn’t help its reputation.
 Many of the legal battles involve Dollar General’s “motor oil,” which appears on auto shelves but features small labels warning consumers of using the oil for “engines built after 1988.”
 Another oil on its auto shelves is actually meant for lawnmowers and air compressors as well as engines built before 1930.

 Next: This retailer’s reputation doesn’t hurt its bottom line.